 Radiation is the conveyance of energy through space.
 For example, heat emanating from a stove is a form of radiation, as are light rays, microwaves, and radio waves.
 All matter consists of atoms, which are comprised of positively charged particles (protons), negatively charged particles (electrons), and non-charged/neutral particles (neutrons).
 The relatively large particles (protons and neutrons) are packed tightly together in a cluster at the center of the atom called the nucleus, while the smaller particles (electrons) orbit around the nucleus.
-In an electrically neutral atom, the negative charges of the electrons and electrons have a strong attraction for each other.
+In an electrically neutral atom, the negative charges of the electrons are balanced by the positive charges of the protons.
+Due to their dissimilar charges, the protons and electrons have a strong attraction for each other.
 This holds the atom together.
 Other attractive forces between the protons and neutrons keep the densely packed protons from repelling each other, and prevent the nucleus from breaking apart.